-- 1. To ensure that the topic of the paper provides an opportunity for substantial research, the faculty should either choose the topic or be actively involved in the choice of a topic; - 2.
-To provide for an adequate educational experience, the student shall submit a draft of the paper which shall be reviewed by the faculty, whereupon a consultation between the faculty and the student shall be scheduled in which the draft is reviewed and suggestions for improvements made; - 3.
+1. To ensure that the topic of the paper provides an opportunity for substantial research, the faculty should either choose the topic or be actively involved in the choice of a topic;

+- 2. To provide for an adequate educational experience, the student shall submit a draft of the paper which shall be reviewed by the faculty, whereupon a consultation between the faculty and the student shall be scheduled in which the draft is reviewed and suggestions for improvements made: - 3.
 The paper must not have been used in a previous course nor have been prepared for publication in a law review; and - 4.
 To meet the writing requirement, a paper must be at least 6,250 words in length, exclusive of footnotes or endnotes, and must be supported by footnotes, endnotes, or other appropriate citation of authority.
 A paper submitted in a seminar, as well as one submitted for journal publication, must be typed. - 5.
-The faculty member supervising the fulfillment of the writing requirement shall submit to the Student Records Office at the end of each semester the names of the persons who have fulfilled the writing requirement and the grades on the students' papers.
+The faculty member supervising the fulfillment of the writing requirement shall submit to the Student Records Office at the end of each semester the names of the persons who have fulfilled the writing requirement.
 A writing shall not satisfy the writing requirement unless the supervisor awards it a grade of "C" or higher.
-The Student Records Office shall note the fulfillment of the writing requirement on each student's academic record.
+The Student Records Office shall note the fulfillment of the writing requirement.